Eomm/blog-posts/posts/bonus-postgres-logical-replication.md

 3. We are creating a new `PgoutputPlugin` instance and passing it to the `subscribe` method to establish a connection with the replication slot.

 To start the application, run the `node consumer-resume.js` file, and it will begin receiving changes from the replication slot.
-If we did all the steps correctly, you can start the `node producer.js` file that we written in the previous article to produce changes in the database and see the changes in the consumer application.
+If we did all the steps correctly, you can start the `node producer.js` file that we wrote in the previous article to produce changes in the database and see the changes in the consumer application.

 If you stop the consumer application by pressing `Ctrl+C`, the replication will stop, and the slot will not move forward.
 However, if you start the `consumer-resume.js` application again, it will resume replication from the last point where it was stopped! 🎉